yanncauchepin/PageRanking/README.md

 ### Monitor ###

-To configure the parameters for the PageRank algorithm, the user have to inform values during the running of the program.
+To configure the parameters for the PageRank algorithm, the user have to inform values during the execution of the program.
 In chronological order, the user have to provide :
 - **Damping Factor** : Float value between 0 and 1.
 - **Convergence Threshold** : Integer value which indicates the negative logarithmic power.
-- **Classical or Customized Ranking** : Integer value between 0 and 1 which indicates if the program initialize a classical or a customized ranking.
+- **Classical or Customized Ranking** : Boolean 0 or 1 to indicate if the program initialize a classical or a customized ranking.
 - *(Optional)* **Customized Websites** : If selecting customized ranking, string character iteration which indicates the names of websites to customized. ***'None'*** to stop the scan iteration.

 ## Results ##